 Layers represent geographic features such as points, lines, polygons, imagery, surface elevation, cell-based grids, or virtually any data feed that has location—for example, weather gauges, traffic conditions, security cameras, and tweets.
 The type of layer determines how you can interact with the layer's data.
 For example, you can view and query the data in a feature layer to see a feature's attributes.
 You may also be able to edit the data represented by the feature layer.
 With tile layers, you only see tiled images of the features.

 - Tile layer—A set of web-accessible tiles that reside on a server.
-Tile layers include prerendered map raster tiles or vector tiles .
+Tile layers include prerendered raster tiles or vector tiles .

-- Elevation layer —A collection of prerendered cached image tiles in the Limited Error Raster Compression format (LERC).
+- Elevation layer —A collection of prerendered cached image tiles in the Limited Error Raster Compression (LERC) format.
 LERC is a compression format for single-band or elevation data.
-Elevation layers are suitable to show terrain in scenes at global and landscape scale.
+Elevation layers are suitable to show terrain in scenes at global and landscape scales.

-- Feature layer—A feature layer is a grouping of similar geographic features—for example, buildings, parcels, cities, roads, and earthquake epicenters.
+- Feature layer—A grouping of similar geographic features—for example, buildings, parcels, cities, roads, and earthquake epicenters.
 Features can be points, lines, or polygons (areas).
 Feature layers are most appropriate for visualizing data on top of your basemaps.
 You can set properties for feature layers—such as style, transparency, visible range, refresh interval, and labels—that control how the layer appears in the map.
 Using a feature layer, you can view, edit, analyze, and execute queries against features and their attributes.
 The contents of some feature layers can be downloaded.
-Streaming features can be the source of feature layers.
-Feature collections are another type of feature layer.

-- Table —A collection of rows and columns, where each row, or record, represents a feature—such as a parcel or power pole—and each column, or field, describes a particular attribute of the feature, such as its square footage, height, or length.
-Tables can include location information, such as addresses, or no location information, for example, a simple list of names and salaries.
-Tables are not typically drawn on the map even if they include location information.
+- Table —A collection of rows and columns in which each row, or record, represents a single entity or occurrence—such as a customer or bank withdrawal—and each column, or field, describes a particular attribute of the entity, such as name or date.
+Tables can include location information—such as addresses—but it is not necessary.
+For example, a table may include a simple list of names and salaries.
+Tables are not drawn on the map even if they include location information.

 Copies of layers